-The Practicum in Health Science course is designed to give students practical application of knowledge and skills to attain the Certified Patient Care Technician / Assistant certification from the National Healthcare Association.
+The Practicum in Health Science course is designed to give students practical application of knowledge and skills needed to attain a Certified Patient Care Technician / Assistant (CPCT/A) certification from the National Healthcareer Association (NHA).
 Advanced concepts of caring for basic patient needs are taught both in the classroom and skills lab, and the students are introduced to phlebotomy and the fundamentals of EKG interpretation.
-Health Science Theory & Principles of Health Science, Medical Terminology, or Anatomy & Physiology which may be taken concurrently & Selection Rubric
+Health Science Theory Required; Principles of Health Science, Medical Terminology, OR Anatomy & Physiology required prior to course or may be taken concurrently; Selection Rubric